Pressure Converter

 Understanding Pressure

 Pressure is force spread across a surface.
-When you inflate a tire, you're pushing air molecules against the walls - more molecules or smaller space means higher pressure.
+In a tire, air molecules push against the tire walls; more molecules or less space means higher pressure.
 Weather changes because air masses of different pressures move around the globe.
-Blood pressure shows how hard your heart pumps blood through your arteries.
+Blood pressure shows the force of blood moving through arteries.

 The Main Pressure Units